CoqHott/logrel-coq/README.md

 Rather than building the derivation of conversion by hand, we use our certified checker.
 So this also serves as a demonstration that our functions are effectively executable.

+A version of example 1.1 using rewrite rules in Agda (as presented at the end of section 3.3) can be found in [ExampleAgda].

 [Ast]: ./theories/AutoSubst/Ast.v
 [DeclarativeTyping]: ./theories/DeclarativeTyping.v
 [UntypedReduction]: ./theories/UntypedReduction.v